-Giffgaff is a virtual provider, which means it doesn't have its own phone network.
-Instead, it uses another providers' infrastructure – in this case O2's – and offers 2G, 3G and 4G coverage.
+Giffgaff is a 'virtual' provider, which means it doesn't own its own phone network.
+Instead, it uses another provider's infrastructure – in this case O2's – and offers 2G, 3G and 4G coverage.

-Goodybag prices start at £5 a month, giving you 150 minutes, 500MB of data and 500 free texts.
+Goodybag prices start at £6 a month, giving you 500MB of data with unlimited minutes and texts.
 Spending more gives you more minutes, texts and data.
-Costs outside your monthly allowance are reasonable - calls to UK mobile and landlines are 15p a minute (free to other Giffgaff numbers) and 5p per text - although the cost per minute has crept up over the last couple of years.
+Costs outside your monthly allowance are reasonable – calls to UK mobiles and landlines are 25p a minute (free to other Giffgaff numbers) and 10p per text – although the cost per minute continues to creep up over the past couple of years.

-You're free to change to a different goodybag each month, or stop totally.
+You're free to change to a different goodybag each month, or stop completely.
 Customers receive a monthly email summarising their recent usage and recommending the best goodybag to buy for the next month.
-You can do this online or by buying a voucher in selected shops, and you can set up goodybags to recur monthly automatically.
+You can do this online or by buying a voucher in selected shops, and you can set up goodybags to automatically recur each month.

 You can also buy a phone from Giffgaff if you want.
 But, again, this works in a different way from normal.
 You buy an unlocked, Sim-free handset that you pay for on a monthly basis through a finance deal and then combine this with a goodybag of your choice.
 But, as the phone is unlocked, you're free to switch to a deal from another provider at any time.

 As mentioned above, Giffgaff is an online-only provider and doesn't have any of its own shops.
-If you need any help or advice then you need to get this via the FAQs or forums on the Giffgaff website.
+If you need any help or advice, you need to get this via the FAQs or forums on the Giffgaff website.

 Complaints about Giffgaff